niondir/iot-dashboard/docs/pluginDevelopment.md

 ## TypeInfo

 The TypeInfo is mostly the same for `Datasource` and `Widget`.
 Additional properties for Datasources or Widgets are described below.

+A good start for a typeInfo would be:

+    var TYPE_INFO = {
+        type: "my-awesome-plugin",
+        name: "My Awesome Plugin",
+        description: "This plugin does awesome stuff!",
+        dependencies: [],
+        settings: []
+    }

+The full specification looks like:

     interface TypeInfo {
         type: string // The name of the type - must be unique